bartlomiejra/toDoPomodoro/README.md

 # toDoPomodoro
-This is a simple to do list app pomodoro implements pomodoro time management technique.
+ This is a simple todolist app  implements pomodoro time management technique.  :tomato: